bruvellu/terebratalia-wnts/wnt.md

 We adjusted intensity levels without clipping high or low ranges to improve the contrast using Fiji or GIMP.
 Illustrations and figure plates were assembled using Inkscape.

-# Acknowledgments
+# Declarations

-We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for helping with the spawnings and sample collections, Katrine Worsaae for the initial gene cloning, and members of the Hejnol Lab for the helpful discussions.
+## Availability of data and materials

+The data and analyses are available in the Zenodo repository [https://doi.org/10.5281/zenodo.8312023](https://doi.org/10.5281/zenodo.8312023).

+## Competing interests

+The authors declare that they have no competing interests.

+## Funding

 The study was funded by the Michael Sars Centre core budget and by The European Research Council Community’s Framework Program Horizon 2020 (2014--2020) ERC grant agreement 648861 to AH.
 The animal collections were supported by a Meltzer Research Fund.
 BCV was funded by an EMBO Long-Term Fellowship (ALTF 74-2018) during the writing of this manuscript.

+## Authors’ contributions

+AH, JMMD, and BCV designed the study and collected the samples.
+BCV, JMMD, and AB performed gene cloning, *in situ* hybridization, and imaging.
+BCV performed the phylogenetic and transcriptomic analyses.
+BCV analyzed the data, prepared the figures, and wrote the manuscript.
+AH and JMMD revised and contributed to the text.
+All authors read and approved the final manuscript.

+## Acknowledgments

+We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for the help with spawnings, Katrine Worsaae for the initial gene cloning, and members of the Hejnol Lab for the helpful discussions.
-BCV also thanks Pavel Tomančák for the generous support.
+BCV thanks Pavel Tomančák for the generous support during the preparation of this work.

 # References